timvink/config_decorator/README.md

 The problem however is that this does not [auto-reload](https://godatadriven.com/blog/write-less-terrible-code-with-jupyter-notebook/), which is useful when you are using jupyter notebooks.
 This means that if you update the config, you'll need to restart the kernel to reload the `SETTINGS` global.
 You can fix this by adding a `settings = read_config()` inside each of your functions that need it.

-That's a bit verbose perhaps, so you could choose to add a [decorator](https://realpython.com/primer-on-python-decorators):
+However, now cannot change the `settings` depending on the context (for example a different set of `settings` when unit testing).
+You could choose to add a `settings` parameter to your function and add a [decorator](https://realpython.com/primer-on-python-decorators) to fill it:

 ```python
 # config.py